StatsugiriLabs/Statsugiri/docs/backend-architecture.md

 -   AWS API Gateway
 -   AWS Cloudwatch
 -   AWS Serverless Application Model
+-   AWS Virtual Private Cloud
 -   Redis

 # Database Schema

 Document tables are separated by formats.
+For instance, if there are 5 formats supported, there will be 10 tables total.

 ## Pokémon Team Snapshots